GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   import pygplates

-| ...tells Python to load *pygplates*.
+| ...tells Python to load pyGPlates.
-| This needs to be done before *pygplates* can be used in subsequent statements.
+| This needs to be done before pyGPlates can be used in subsequent statements.

-.. note:: There are other ways to import *pygplates* but this is the simplest and most common way.
+.. note:: There are other ways to import pyGPlates but this is the simplest and most common way.

 The second statement...
 ::